 Establishing an e-commerce business differs noticeably from starting a brick-and-mortar business, but several commonalities exist.
 Many planning and legal processes you’ll need to take will be similar to those of any other business, as we’ll cover in greater detail below.

 However, once you’re ready to launch your business, you’ll realize how different launching an online store may be.
+Also if you are planning to start an LLC make sure to create your LLC operating agreement for each member of your LLC.
 This article provides a step-by-step guide to starting an eCommerce business: